Evercore (EVR) Dividend Report

 Key Takeaways

-💰 Evercore offers a forward dividend yield of 1.57% with a 5% recent increase, supported by a low 30.56% payout ratio and consistent dividend growth around 8% annually.
+💰 Evercore offers a forward dividend yield of 1.10% with a recent increase to $0.84 per quarter, supported by a very low 23.63% payout ratio and a consistent pattern of annual dividend growth.

-📊 Free cash flow for the trailing twelve months reached $958 million, with operating cash flow doubling year-over-year, reflecting strong earnings quality and disciplined capital spending.
+📊 Operating cash flow for the trailing twelve months reached $1.26 billion, reflecting strong earnings quality and continued discipline in capital allocation across the firm’s advisory-driven business model.

 Evercore Inc. (EVR) has steadily built a reputation as one of the leading independent investment banks, focused entirely on advisory work in mergers, acquisitions, and restructurings.
-With a disciplined, client-focused model, the firm generates strong free cash flow and maintains a healthy balance sheet, allowing it to return significant capital to shareholders through dividends and buybacks.
-The company’s leadership, backed by experienced hires and a growing backlog, continues to position it for long-term strength.
+With a disciplined, client-focused model, the firm generates strong operating cash flow and maintains a healthy balance sheet, allowing it to return significant capital to shareholders through dividends and buybacks.
+The company’s leadership, backed by experienced hires and a growing client base, continues to position it for long-term strength.

 Recent Events